avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ACP-224 will require a network update in order to activate the new fee mechanism.
 The `ACP224FeeManagerPrecompile` requires a separate activation and can be activated before or after the ACP-224 fee mechanism.
 If activated before, the precompile operates in a pending state where configuration can be set but does not take effect until ACP-224 activates (see [Early Activation of `ACP224FeeManagerPrecompile`](#early-activation-of-acp224feemanagerprecompile)).

 Activation of the ACP-224 mechanism will deactivate the prior fee mechanism and the prior `FeeManagerPrecompile`.
 This ensures that there is no ambiguity or overlap between legacy and new pricing logic.
-In order to provide a configuration for existing networks, a network upgrade override for both activation time and ACP-176 configuration parameters will be introduced.
+The `ACP224FeeManagerPrecompile` with `initialFeeConfig` replaces the prior genesis chain configuration for fee parameters.
+For existing networks, a network upgrade that activates the `ACP224FeeManagerPrecompile` with `initialFeeConfig` should be used to configure the new fee parameters.

 ACP-224 will be activated at the same time as ACP-194 (SAE) in the same network upgrade (Helicon).
 This coordinated activation is required because ACP-194 depends on the gas target and capacity mechanism defined by ACP-176, which this ACP implements for Subnet-EVM.
 Networks that do not activate ACP-224 will not be able to use ACP-194.